-A Project Chrono installer package is available from our repositories.
-The latest version features a more stable backend and a GUI for a friendlier user experience.
+The latest version of the installer features a more stable backend and a GUI for a friendlier user experience.
 If you have installed Project Chrono from the previous text-based installer, it is recommended to uninstall that version first.
 This installer will not interfere with manual builds of Project Chrono.

 This optional tool can be installed as an add-in for the SolidWorks 3D CAD, that is widely used by many engineering companies.
 After you install this add-in, you will find a new exporter tool in the right panel of SolidWorks: this can be used to generate .py files with PyChrono scene descriptions containing masses, constraints, etc.